 Gates’ Fort, St. George

 This now charming little fort was from 1609 a heavily armed surveillance point for ships entering St. George’s Harbour through the town cut.
 This channel was the only entry point for goods entering the town, and when Bermuda’s capital was St. George’s it was a vibrant and politically charged lookout post.
-Thought the fort is much smaller than many others of Bermuda’s military forts, it still rewards visitors with beautiful views of the open sea after climbing to the top via a weathered wooden stepladder.
+Though the fort is much smaller than many others of Bermuda’s military forts, it still rewards visitors with beautiful views of the open sea after climbing to the top via a weathered wooden stepladder.
 Across the cut, Higg’s Island’s sheer cliffs rise up, providing the perfect perch for cliff jumping (when the channel is clear of boats, of course!).
 Spend time walking the St. George’s loop, which will take you from the town, to the fort, past Tobacco Bay and back again.